July 2009 Moldovan parliamentary election: Background

 The country's parliament, elected months earlier, was dissolved by president Vladimir Voronin on 15 June 2009, after it had twice failed to elect a new president.

 Before the dissolution of the parliament, the electoral threshold was lowered from 6% to 5% and the minimum participation rate was lowered from half the electorate to a third of the electorate.
 A poll from mid-July gave the PCRM only 29.7%, with the combined opposition (including the Democratic Party of Moldova now led by PCRM defector Marian Lupu) at over 40%.
 PCRM leader Voronin did not rule out entering into a "grand coalition" with the opposition parties if the election results were inconclusive.

 Conduct

 Five Ukrainian election observers within the European Network of Election Monitoring Organizations (ENEMO) were deported from Moldova the day before the elections.
 According to the expelled observers, the Central Election Commission of Moldova registered only 55 of the 140 observers from ENEMO.

 Results

 Voronin's party, the PCRM, received around 45% of the vote, whilst the other four parties that won seats each received between 7% and 16%.
 However, the combined opposition parties secured more seats, and went in discussion over forming a coalition.
 This has led some commentators to declare the election a loss for the Communists.

+Results of the election, showing vote strength by commune.